sebadob/rauthy/dev_notes.md

 ### CURRENT WORK

+- refactor code and migrate away from sqlx `Any` driver

 ### Stage 1 - essentials

 [x] finished

 ### Stage 2 - features - do before v1.0.0

+- more clear error messages for "/auth_check_admin"
 - add more documentation
 - cleanup
 - check why DB migration returned an error inside OCI Pods only (and nowhere else)